1. Home

 The permissions related to the assessment of verification outcomes are managed in the roles menu, which can be accessed in the settings section of the navigation menu.

-In the roles overview, you will find a dedicated column for permissions regarding verification assessment.
+In the roles overview, click on permissions in the verification assessor role’s row.
+This will open up the permission settings for that specific role. you will find a dedicated row for permissions regarding verification assessment.

-Within this column, two types of permissions can be managed:
+Within this row, two types of permissions can be managed:

 • : Permission to configure the assessment setup, as described earlier.